Choose the Right Internet Type

 Choose the Right Internet Type – Fibre vs Cable vs DSL vs 5G vs Satellite

 The best home internet in Canada depends entirely on what is actually available at your address.
 A fibre connection in downtown Toronto and a satellite dish at a remote cottage are both “internet,” but they are very different experiences.
-This guide explains each technology type so you can make an informed choice before comparing plans or reading ISP reviews.
+This guide explains each technology type so you can make an informed choice before comparing plans, checking your current connection with our internet speed test, or reading ISP reviews.

-Most Canadians now have access to high-speed internet—about 96% of households can get at least 50 Mbps download and 10 Mbps upload as of late 2024.
+Most Canadians now have access to high-speed internet.
+The CRTC’s 2026 Canadian Telecommunications Market Report says more than 96% of Canadian dwellings can access fixed internet that meets or exceeds the 50 Mbps download and 10 Mbps upload universal service objective, and nearly 90% have access to gigabit-speed service.
 But the technology delivering that speed varies dramatically by location, and so does the real-world experience.
+If you are unsure how much speed your household actually needs, start with our internet speed guide for Canadians.

 Looking for internet options in your city?